scala/docs.scala-lang/overviews/macros/annotations.md

     import scala.reflect.macros.Context
     import scala.language.experimental.macros
     import scala.annotation.StaticAnnotation
+    import scala.annotation.compileTimeOnly

-    class identity extends StaticAnnotation {
+    @compileTimeOnly("enable macro paradise to expand macro annotations") class identity extends StaticAnnotation {
       def macroTransform(annottees: Any*) = macro ???
     }

+First of all, note the `@compileTimeOnly` annotation.
+It is not mandatory, but is recommended to avoid confusion.
+Macro annotations look like normal annotations to the vanilla Scala compiler, so if you forget to enable the macro paradise plugin in your build, your annotations will silently fail to expand.
+The `@compileTimeOnly` annotation makes sure that no reference to the underlying definition is present in the program code after typer, so it will prevent the aforementioned situation from happening.

-The `macroTransform` macro is supposed to take a list of untyped annottees (in the signature their type is represented as `Any` for the lack of better notion in Scala) and produce one or several results (a single result can be returned as is, multiple results have to be wrapped in a `Block` for the lack of better notion in the reflection API).
+Now, the `macroTransform` macro is supposed to take a list of untyped annottees (in the signature their type is represented as `Any` for the lack of better notion in Scala) and produce one or several results (a single result can be returned as is, multiple results have to be wrapped in a `Block` for the lack of better notion in the reflection API).